nxtbn-com/freecurrencyapi/README.md

 ### Manual Installation
 1. Extract the zip file.
-2. Place the extracted files in `nxtbn.plugin.source`.
+2. Place the extracted files in `nxtbn.plugin.sources`.

 The plugin will be automatically registered as a currency backend, and your site will be ready for multi-currency support.